APTrust/dart-docs/docs/dart3/users/command_line.md

+---
+description: >-
+  DART 3 has no command line mode.
+Export a workflow and run batches through DART Runner instead.
+---

 # Command Line Usage

 Unlike DART 2, DART 3 does not support command-line operations.
 It runs only as a graphical UI.